Blendify/blender-manual/blender_docs/manual/editors/movie_clip_editor/masking/introduction.rst

 ===============

 Mask data-block containing multiple mask layers and splines.
-They are the most high-level entity used for masking purposes.
+They are the most high-level entities used for masking purposes.
 Masks can be reused in different places, and hold global parameters for all the entities they consist of.